 This meeting usually takes up to an hour and will be at the Welling Kitchen, Bath & Floor office.
 In addition to your designer, the people who need to be present at this meeting are: You and any other decision makers on the project.
 At this meeting, your designer will present preliminary pricing for your updated design, and selected colors, materials, finishes, etc. After reviewing the pricing and scope with you, your designer will take notes on your feedback and updates you’d like to make based on the preliminary pricing, and gather any other information needed in order to update your design and pricing for your final proposal.
 If you don’t want to make any changes to the proposal, you may combine this meeting and the Contract Meeting, and to sign your contract, however it is common that one more round of tweaks are required at this point.
 If you aren’t ready to sign your contract during this meeting, and require updates, you’ll come in one more time for a Contract Meeting.

 This meeting usually takes up to an hour and will be at the Welling Kitchen, Bath & Floor office.
 In addition to your designer, the people who need to be present at this meeting are: You and any other decision makers on the project.
-At this meeting, your designer will review with you your contract, pricing, final project scope and anticipated timeline.
-If you agree with the contract, you’ll sign, and submit your 50% down payment.
+At this meeting, your designer will review with you your contract, pricing, final project scope, and anticipated timeline.
+If you agree with the contract, you’ll submit your signed contract and down payment check for 60% of your contract value.
 This triggers the beginning of the production phase.

 Modifications to project scope after you sign your contract require a change order and may affect price and timeline of your project.

 Technical Site Measure